gatteoelmo/tongue-RESTApi/README.md

 - **Create a New Post**
   - Endpoint: /posts/
   - Method: POST
   - Description: Creates a new post associated with an existing user.
+It requires a title, content, and user ID.
 - **Get All Posts**
   - Endpoint: /posts/
   - Method: GET
   - Description: Retrieves a list of all posts, in ordwer of creation date.
-- **Search Posts**
+- **Search Posts by date**
   - Endpoint: /posts/bydate/{date}
   - Method: GET
   - Description: Searches for posts based on a specific date.